 05 of 08

 In the same building as Yeti The Himalayan Kitchen, Matchbox is a funky, retro-themed pub with an extensive international menu.
 The dishes range from soups and salads to pasta, burgers, sizzlers and pork ribs.
 There are daily happy hours, so relax and enjoy your meal with a delicious signature cocktail!
 Try the mezze platter, lamb or vegan burger, mushrooms stuffed with spinach and cashew, lasagna, or mixed grilled non-veg menace sizzler (if you really have an appetite!).
+If you're feeling in a party mood, kick on into the night with live music and dancing.

 06 of 08